mvolkmann/blog/src/rust.md

 - rich, static type system with type inference
 - ownership model to guarantee memory-safety and thread-safety

+## Why use Rust

+Performance:
+The best way to get software performance is to use a "systems" language like C, C++, or Rust.
+These languages are fast because they do not provide automatic garbage collection that is slow and can run at any time.
+They also allow control over whether data is on the stack or on the heap.

+Safety:
+Software written in systems languages typically must take great care to avoid memory and threading issues.
+Memory issues include accessing memory after it has been freed, resulting in unpredictable behavior.
+Threading issues include race conditions where the order in which code runs is unpredictable, resulting in unpredictable results.
+Rust addresses both of these issues resulting in code that is less likely to contain bugs.

+Immutable by default:
+A large source of errors in any software involves incorrect assumptions about where data is modified.
+Making variables be immutable by default and requiring explicit indication of functions that are allowed to modify data significantly reduces these errors.

+Control over size of numbers:
+One way to achieve performance in computationally intensive tasks is to store collections of numbers in contiguous memory for fast access and control the number of bytes used by each number.

+Ownership model: Manual garbage collection is error prone.
+Rust uses an "ownership model" where code is explicit about the single scope that owns each piece of data.
+When that scope ends, the data can be safely freed because no other scope can possibly be using the data.

+Systems languages tend to be more complex that non-systems languages, requiring more time to learn and more time to write software in them.
+Rust is no exception.
+But developers choose to use it in spite of this in order to gain the benefits described above.

 ## Installing

 Rust is installed using the {% aTargetBlank "", "rustup" %} tool.